Hawaii reports first child flu death of season | Honolulu Star-Advertiser

 Hawaii reports first child flu death of season

+The child from Hawaii island had underlying medical conditions, health officials said today.

-“While specimens were not available for subtyping beyond the positive influenza result, medical and exposure history pointed to seasonal influenza as the most likely cause of illness,” the DOH said in a media release today.
+“While specimens were not available for subtyping beyond the positive influenza result, medical and exposure history pointed to seasonal influenza as the most likely cause of illness,” department officials said in a news release.
 “Out of respect for the family’s privacy, no further information about the child is being released.”

-According to the DOH the state has seen an increase in respiratory diseases going into the holiday season.
-The agency characterized flu cases as ”currently low but increasing,” RSV cases as being at “a medium level and increasing,” and COVID-19 transmission rates as “low and stable.”
+The state has seen an increase in respiratory diseases going into the holiday season, department officials said.
+The agency characterized flu cases as ”currently low but increasing;” respiratory syncytial virus, or RSV, cases at “a medium level and increasing;” and COVID-19 transmission rates as “low and stable.”

-Hawaii’s last childhood death from the flu was in January 2024.
-According to the DOH, that was the only child death during the 2023-2024 flu season.
+Hawaii’s last childhood death from the flu was in January, the only child death during the 2023-2024 flu season, health officials said.

 Don't miss out on what's happening!